snico432/injection-tracker/report/report.md

 | 1280 | 166.7 ms | Higher mask fidelity | ![image size 1280](./mask_1280.jpg) |
 | 2560 | 750.4 ms | Excellent fidelity, impractical speed | ![image size 2560](./mask_2560.jpg) |

-While larger image sizes produced more detailed masks, inference latency increased sharply.
-Additionally, we saw in the comparisons of the performance metrics that the increase in performance from 1280 to 2560 was not as significant as the increase from 640 to 1280.
-Given these factors, and the final goal of deployment on an edge device (e.g., an insulin pen companion), the **1280 × 1280** configuration likely offers the best balance between detail and performance.
+As image size increases, mask detail improves, but inference latency rises sharply.
+The earlier model comparisons also showed that the improvement in mAP between 1280 and 2560 was marginal compared to the substantial gain from 640 to 1280.

-Another option to consider is to crop images to a square region of interest (ROI) before training.
-This would allow the model to focus on the navel region while maintaining a higher resolution, resulting in a more detailed mask and potentially improved performance.
-However, this would require more careful planning to ensure we don't lose too much contextual information and that we don't introduce any bias into the training data.
+Given these trade-offs—and the goal of real-time inference on an edge device (e.g., an insulin-injection companion)—an image size of imgsz=1280 appears to offer the best balance between accuracy and efficiency.

----
+An additional strategy worth exploring is cropping to a region of interest (ROI) before training.
+By centering the input on the abdomen, the model could maintain higher effective resolution while reducing unnecessary context.
+However, this approach would require careful planning to avoid discarding relevant contextual cues and to prevent introducing dataset bias during preprocessing.

 ### Utility Scripts